ibrahimel/docker-apps/README.md

 <u>**Uninstall usage**:</u> `./uninstall [--all] app1 app2 app3`

-The uninstall script takes apps as arguments or the `--all` options can be specified to delete all installed apps.
+The uninstall script takes apps as arguments or the `--all` option can be specified to delete all installed apps.
 You will be prompted whether to keep persistent container data or not.

 <u>*Examples:*</u>